 Most homes in today’s market cost tens to hundreds of thousands of dollars, and few people can afford to buy them outright.
 That’s where a mortgage comes in.
 At the most basic level, a mortgage is a loan that allows you to buy a house.

 It’s different than other types of loans in that it’s specifically designed for purchasing a house.
-After a down payment, you’ll get a loan for the remaining cost of your house that you will pay back plus interest.
+After a down payment, you’ll get a quick loan for the remaining cost of your house that you will pay back plus interest.

 What is a down payment?